 EVA AIR is not liable for any injury or harm to passengers caused by a passenger attempting to use the power supplies for medical portable electronic devices by the failure of on-board power supplies or any other reasons in connection therewith.
 Passengers use power supplies at their own risk.

-Portable Oxygen Concentrators (POC): Passengers may bring and use portable oxygen concentrator (POC) devices on board.
+Portable Oxygen Concentrators (POC): Passenger may bring and use Portable Oxygen Concentrator (POC) devices on board.
 The POC needs to be approved by EVA and comply with carry-on baggage weight and dimension limitations.
 The POC must be stowed under the seat of the passenger in front, otherwise passenger may pay for an extra seat to tie down the POC.

 Please advise EVA in advance at least 48 hours prior to the flight departure date and inform reservation staff of the intended use of the POC and the model of POC to be used.